mgrider/crank-a-sketch/README.md

 ## Changelog

-1.2 - added shake to clear
+1.3 - added a crank indicator, and saves the image when you quit to the home screen 1.2 - added shake to clear
 1.1 - added clear in the settings menu
 1.0 - initial version